-- I do not have any vested interest (either business, financial, personal or other) in the proposed activity proceeding other than remuneration for work performed in terms of the Standard; - I have a vested interest in the proposed activity proceeding, such vested interest being:

-Signature of the Environmental Assessment Practitioner / Specialist

-Name of Company
+I do not have any vested interest (either business, financial, personal or other) in the proposed activity proceeding other than remuneration for work performed in terms of the Standard; • I have a vested interest in the proposed activity proceeding, such vested interest being: Signature of the Environmental Assessment Practitioner / Specialist Name of Company Date Undertaking under Oath or Affirmation I,, swear under oath / affirm that all the information submitted or to be submitted for the purposes of this registration is true and correct. submitted of to be submitted for the purposes of this registration is true and correct.
+Signature of the Environmental Assessment Practitioner / Specialist Name of Company

-Date

-Undertaking under Oath or Affirmation

-I, \\\\\, swear under oath / affirm that all the information

-submitted or to be submitted for the purposes of this registration is true and correct.

-Signature of the Environmental Assessment Practitioner / Specialist

-Name of Company

-Date

 Date

 Signature of the Commissioner of Oaths

 Date